Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 In complete contrast, the terminal boundary of our charged hairy black holes $g_{\ep}$ from Theorem~\ref{thm.intro} is not a Cauchy horizon, but a spacelike singularity $\mathcal{S}$ instead (compared with Figure \ref{Fig3}).
 It would be interesting to construct a static, asymptotically AdS black hole exterior corresponding to $g_{\ep}$ and carry out the computations of standard quantum quantities, such as the entanglement entropy, in this setting.
 The metric asymptotics we derive (see Theorem~\ref{maintheorem} and below) will likely be crucial for this task.

 Another fundamental problem is the understanding of quantum effects near the singularity located at the terminal boundary of a black hole.
 As it turns out, the interior of asymptotically AdS black holes provides a simplified model to understand these effects; motivated by these considerations, Hartnoll et al. \cite{numerics.uncharged,numerics.RN,numerics.charged} studied numerically the interior of hairy black holes for various charged/uncharged matter models, and discovered a wealth of singularities (see Section~\ref{comparison.section}).
-Charged hairy black holes with asymptotically AdS asymptotics are especially studied in the numerical work \cite{numerics.RN}: The interior part of these black holes corresponds to $g_{\ep}$ from Theorem~\ref{thm.intro}, see Section~\ref{hartnoll.section} for details.
+In particular, charged hairy black holes with asymptotically AdS asymptotics are studied in the numerical work \cite{numerics.RN}: The interior part of these black holes corresponds to $g_{\ep}$ from Theorem~\ref{thm.intro}, see Section~\ref{hartnoll.section} for details.

-Lastly, we mention a soft argument in \cite{numerics.RN} ruling out \emph{smooth} Cauchy horizons (in particular, assuming a finite scalar field $\phi$), though in principle the result in \cite{numerics.RN} would still be consistent with having a singular Cauchy horizon (where the scalar field $\phi$ or its derivatives blow up for instance, even if the metric itself is smooth).
+Lastly, we mention a soft argument in \cite{numerics.RN} ruling out \emph{smooth} Cauchy horizons (in particular, assuming a finite scalar field $\phi$), though in principle the result in \cite{numerics.RN} would still be consistent with having a singular Cauchy horizon \footnote{Note that in other contexts, singular Cauchy horizons exist due to mass inflation, see \cite{Moi,Moi4} and the discussion in Section~\ref{AF.comparision}.} (where the scalar field $\phi$ or its derivatives blow up for instance, even if the metric itself is smooth).